Special offer

 How can an employer support their accountant’s skill development?

-Accountants can gain accounting skills through formal education and experience.
-If your accountant is already a CPA, they could earn a degree in a specialized area of accounting that would benefit your business.
-CPAs are also required to do continuing education, which can improve their skills or let them explore specific accounting topics.
-Short-term professional development opportunities can also develop your accountant’s skill set without the time and financial constraints presented by traditional schooling.
+CPAs are required to complete continuing education, which can enhance their skills or allow them to explore specific accounting topics.
+Short-term professional development opportunities can also develop your accountant’s skill set without the time and financial constraints of traditional schooling.

 What is technical accounting?